Ranked: the 63 GREATEST chocolate bars of all time

 Make It Old/Flickr/CC BY-NC-SA 2.0

-Named after the New York Yankee player Reggie Jackson, this chocolate bar was filled with rich caramel and roasted peanuts, coated with milk chocolate.
-Available in the US between 1978 and 1981, it wasn’t available for very long but did garner quite a cult following.
+Named after the New York Yankee player Reggie Jackson, this chocolate bar was filled with rich caramel and roasted peanuts and coated with milk chocolate.
+Available in the US between 1978 and 1981, it wasn’t around for very long but did garner quite a cult following.
 You can sometimes find old bars selling on eBay for a small fortune.

 <p>Keith Homan/Shutterstock</p>